 Protect security settings with tamper protection

-Tamper protection is available on devices running the following versions of Windows:
+Tamper protection is available for devices that are running one of the following versions of Windows:

 - Windows 10